top of page

 Some things should be common sense.
 If I tell you that I'm struggling with communicating with you, the logical thing to do is ask how you can help.
 Treating each person as an individual and with kindness could help.

 I believe regulations and laws have to be made to ensure that everyone is treated fairly.
-On this anniversary of the Americans with Disabilities Act, I am pleased to write blog.
+On this anniversary of the Americans with Disabilities Act, I am pleased to write this blog.
 Reading about it brought up many experiences I've had since becoming disabled - some positive and some not so positive.
 I've already talked about some of them and in future posts I will talk about more of these experiences.

 Until next time....